DiceSpinner/GWebsite/docs/LobsterRemake.md

 ![alt text](./images/ui_broadcast_top.png)
 ![alt text](./images/ui_broadcast_bottom.png)

-However, When the player is switch between top and bottom half of the map, UI texts gets rendered on both top and bottom half of the map, and since the tiles there are not redrawn, the text remains there until it is overwritten by another prompt.
+However, When the player is switching between top and bottom half of the map, UI texts gets rendered on both top and bottom half of the map, and since the tiles there are not redrawn, the text remains there until it is overwritten by another prompt.

 ![](./gifs/UI%20Broadcast.gif)

 I have not implemented any other UI in the remake other than the simple ones you can see from other clips due to time constraint, but this kind of problem should not occur because we're not doing any kinds of lazy drawing here.